-Primary data were collected for mill-finished, painted, and anodized aluminum extrusions production during the year 2020.
+Primary data were collected for mill-finished, painted, and anodized aluminum extrusions production over twelve months during the 2020 calendar year.
 Background data for upstream and downstream processes (i.e., raw materials, energy resources, transportation, and ancillary materials) were obtained from the GaBi 2021 databases.